shrivastavpush/shrivastavpush/README.md

 <h2>What you can expect from me?</h2>
 <p>⚡ Develop highly interactive and user-friendly front-end experiences that enhance user engagement.</p>
-<p>⚡ mprove web application performance across UI, UX, network requests, and responsiveness using cutting-edge techniques.</p>
+<p>⚡ Improve web application performance across UI, UX, network requests, and responsiveness using cutting-edge techniques.</p>
 <p>⚡ Integrate popular services like AppWrite, Stripe, MongoDB, Firebase, and Clerk to extend application functionality.</p>
 <p>⚡ Develop secure and scalable Node.js backends, incorporating best practices such as rate limiting, caching, API keys, middleware, and query sanitization.</p>
 <p>⚡ Streamline deployments with CI/CD and Docker for quicker releases.</p>